camspiers/lens.vim/README.md

 ## Animation

-`lens.vim` by default integrates with the [camspiers/animate.vim](https://github.com/camspiers/animate.vim) plugin for window animation.
+`Lens.vim` by default integrates with the [camspiers/animate.vim](https://github.com/camspiers/animate.vim) plugin for window animation.

 ## Installation

-To install `lens.vim`, use your plugin manager of choice, for example
+To install `Lens.vim`, use your plugin manager of choice, for example

 ### With Animation